William Johnstone (VC): Marriage

+Eliza married two more times, and died as Eliza Treen, aged 90, on 13 October 1919 at Southsea, Hampshire, England.

 Death

 He died on 20 August 1857 from self-inflicted wounds while serving aboard HMS Brunswick in the West Indies.
 He cut his own throat after attacking another man with a knife and felt the remorse of his actions, taking his own life by the same knife.
-He was then buried at sea in the St Vincent Passage, West Indies.
+He was then buried at sea in the Saint Vincent Passage, West Indies.

 William Johnstone's medal was sold after his death and became part of a collection which on the death of the new owner, was gifted to and displayed in the Natural History Museum of Los Angeles County.

-Upon his death, his wife, Caroline, was "looked after by the Patriotic Fund," which was set up to cater for the needs of War Widows.
-He left a wife and a young son, Richard John.
-The family lived in St. Germans, Cornwall.
-UK.

 A pencil sketch exists in the Imperial War Museum's catalogues pertaining to information on Victoria Cross winners.